 This last blog of the series focuses on how companies of any size can benefit from moving their business-to-business data-sharing processes into the cloud.

 What are the benefits of cloud EDI in supply chain management?

 To better cooperate with all your partners, such as manufacturers, suppliers, third-party logistics providers, freight forwarders, etc, you need to be able to communicate with them in real time and in more transparency.

 This sounds more simple as it is.
 As supply chain networks are getting extremely complex, point-to-point integrations are not an option, and EDI VANs are not sufficient enough either.

-This will not only reduce paperwork and the need for human intervention, but the cycle times will be shorter, you will be able to automate processes, and streamline your operations from supplier to customer.
+This will not only reduce paperwork and the need for human intervention, but the cycle times will be shorter, and you will be able to automate processes and streamline your operations from supplier to customer.

 You will ultimately improve your partnerships and operational efficiency while saving time and costs.

 How can you shift EDI to the cloud?

 Starting to handle business-to-business information sharing in the cloud can be implemented easier than you think.